Welcome to St John’s Nursery

 All children are regularly observed and assessed.
 From these observations and assessments the children are set individual targets to ensure each child reaches their full potential.

 Various methods are used to record observations: written notes, assessments, photographs, samples of work and observations using Seesaw software.
-All observations are placed in individual ‘learning journey’ folders and books.
+All observations are placed in individual ‘learning journey’ online folders and shared with parents.
 This then informs us of the next steps to provide for children’s learning and development.

 Floor books are also used to record examples of children’s work, thoughts, ideas and interests throughout each topic.